About-Spain.net

 hotels in countries further to the north.

-As a price guide, it should normally be possible
+and cities, it should normally be possible

 to find a room for two in a three-star hotel in Spain for under 100